eyaldaa/web-course/README.md

 # web-course

-* make sure you have the following libraries/packages installed:
+* Clone the git repository and make sure you have the following libraries/packages installed with "npm install":
   - nodejs + npm
   - mocha
   - chai
   - chai-http
   - docker
+  - docker-compose

 # Instructions:

 [type = in terminal]

-0. Clone the git repository
 1. To run unit tests: type in main folder "npm run-script unit"
 2. To run web server: type in main folder "npm start"
 3. To run integration tests: type in main folder "npm run-script int" (make sure the server is up with "npm start")